-There’s so many stages when your children can seem quite naughty – the terrible twos and the threenage years to mention some.
+There are so many stages when your children can seem quite naughty – the terrible twos and the threenage years to mention some.

 You find yourself saying ‘no’ a million times a day while redirecting, distracting, modelling, employing time-outs and more, only to find your little one doing the same thing over and over again.

 7 times your toddler’s “naughty” behaviour is normal

 Why are toddlers so naughty?
 Well the answer just might surprise you.

 They’re not always naughty, they’re simply exhibiting completely expected behaviour for their age.

 It isn’t that you haven’t figured out proper parenting, it isn’t that your child is simply “bad”; your child is simply being a toddler.

 Certainly, there are times where a child is naughty.
 However, when it comes to toddlers, more often than not, they’re not really being naughty.

 Here are 7 times their “naughty” behaviour is actually just normal: